Dave Henderson: Seattle Mariners

 Overall, Henderson played with Seattle for parts of six seasons, appearing in a total of 654 games, while batting .257 with 79 home runs and 271 RBIs.
+He was the franchise leader in home runs over the team's first 10 seasons.

 Boston Red Sox

-On August 19, 1986, the Red Sox, atop the American League East division, traded for Henderson and Mariner shortstop Spike Owen, sending Rey Quiñones, Mike Brown, Mike Trujillo, and a player to be named later to Seattle.
+On August 19, 1986, the Red Sox, atop the American League (AL) East, traded for Henderson and shortstop Spike Owen, sending Rey Quiñones, Mike Brown, Mike Trujillo, and a player to be named later to Seattle.
 Henderson was acquired as a backup for Boston center fielder Tony Armas.
-At the time of the trade, Henderson was batting .276 with 14 home runs and 44 RBIs, having appeared in 103 games.

-Henderson joined the 1986 Red Sox on August 19, and appeared in 36 games over the remainder of the regular season, with just 7 complete games (all in center field).
+Henderson joined the 1986 Red Sox on August 19 and appeared in 36 games over the remainder of the regular season, with just 7 complete games (all in center field).
 Most of his appearances were as a late-game defensive replacement in center field, or as a pinch hitter – he had only 51 at bats, collecting 10 hits (.196 average) with one home run and three RBIs.

-The Red Sox finished the season on top of the American League East – 5½ games ahead of the New York Yankees – and would face the winners of the American League West, the then California Angels, in the American League Championship Series (ALCS).
+The Red Sox finished the season on top of the AL East – 5 1/2 games ahead of the New York Yankees – and faced the winners of the AL West, the California Angels, in the AL Championship Series (ALCS).

 1986 ALCS home run

 Henderson is best remembered for the two-out, two-strike home run he hit in the top of the ninth inning in Game 5 of the 1986 ALCS.

 At the time, the Angels were playing at home and were ahead in the series 3 games to 1 over the Red Sox.
 Henderson had appeared in Game 2 and Game 4 as a late-innings defensive replacement for Tony Armas, and was hitless in one at bat.
-In Game 5, Armas sprained his ankle in the second inning, and was replaced by Henderson, who entered the game to play centerfield in the bottom of the fifth inning.
-With the Red Sox leading 2–1 in the sixth inning, the Angels had a man on second with two-out, when Bobby Grich hit a deep fly ball Henderson attempted to catch on the warning track – the ball deflected off his glove and went over the wall, giving Grich a two-run home run.
-The Angels now had a 3–2 lead, with Henderson the likely scapegoat, should the Red Sox lose the game.
-Henderson batted in the seventh inning and struck out, while the Angels added two more runs in their half of the seventh.
+In Game 5, Armas sprained his ankle in the second inning, and was replaced by Henderson, who entered the game to play center field in the bottom of the fifth inning.
+With the Red Sox leading 2–1 in the sixth inning, the Angels had a man on second with two out, when Bobby Grich hit a deep fly ball Henderson attempted to catch on the warning track – the ball deflected off his glove and went over the wall, giving Grich a two-run home run.
+The Angels now had a 3–2 lead, with Henderson the likely scapegoat should the Red Sox lose the game.
+Henderson batted in the seventh inning and struck out, while the Angels added two more runs in the bottom of the seventh.